christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 {% endhighlight startinline %}

 This is what a typical migration file looks like.
 It's a class with an up and a down method.
-In the first one we are defining the changes we woul'd like to make to our database. (like adding, removing or changes tables or columns)
+In the first one we are defining the changes we would like to make to our database. (like adding, removing or changes tables or columns)

  In the down method we are undoing the changes from the up method.
 This is